szeleeteo/szeleeteo.github.io/content/posts/better-python-asyncio-examples-for-beginners.md

 ...
 World!
 ```

-Slowly I learned that:
+Slowly, I learned that:
-1. A single event loop is created by `asyncio.run` as top-level entry point to run a coroutine `main`.
+1. A single, invisible event loop is created by `asyncio.run` as top-level entry point to run athe coroutine `main`.
-1. A coroutine is a kind of non-blocking function that can be suspended and resumed; both `main` and `asyncio.sleep` above are coroutines.
+1. A _coroutine_ is a kind of non-blocking function that can be suspended and resumed; both `main` and `asyncio.sleep` above are coroutines.
 1. `async` and `await` are keywords that deal with coroutine declaration and calling respectively.

 Delving into the intricate definition is futile and meaningless, at least for now.

-The whole point of asyncio is to execute tasks concurrently.
-One way is by using `asyncio.gather`.
+The whole point of asyncio is to execute tasks concurrently, e.g. by using `asyncio.gather`.

 ```python
 # async_tasks.py